 At the time of his death in 2019, he was professor emeritus at George Washington University Milken Institute School of Public Health.
 He was also a former president of SOPHE and a SOPHE Distinguished Fellow.

 He published over 100 papers on maternal smoking, including process, behavioral impact, health outcome, and cost analysis and evaluation reports.

 Dr. Windsor received the C. Everett Koop National Health Award for the SCRIPT® evaluation studies in 1997.

 Many state agencies have adopted SCRIPT® training.
 Some agencies utilize Title V Maternal and Child Health Services Block Grant Program funding to help support SCRIPT® trainings.

 The providers trained to implement SCRIPT® have an important role in the health of women and children and improving health outcomes in their community.”

-Vermont is building provider capacity to support cessation during pregnancy.
-In a recent Department of Health infographic, Vermont spotlighted the fact that 20 providers have been trained in the evidence-based SCRIPT® program.
+Vermont is building provider capacity to support smoking cessation during pregnancy.
+Vermont's Department of Health spotlighted the 20 providers trained in the SCRIPT® program.

 Florida is embracing SCRIPT® counseling for pregnant smokers who participate in its statewide Healthy Start program.
 The Florida Association of Healthy Start Coalitions is committed to training all Healthy Start home visitors in SCRIPT®.